Oversight Board (Meta): Founding

 In November 2018, after meeting with Harvard Law School professor Noah Feldman, who had proposed the creation of a quasi-judiciary on Facebook to oversee content moderation, CEO Mark Zuckerberg approved the creation of the board.
 Among the board's goals were to improve the fairness of the appeals process, give oversight and accountability from an outside source, and increase transparency.
 The board was modeled after the United States' federal judicial system, as the Oversight Board gives precedential value to previous board decisions.

 Between late 2017 and early 2018, Facebook had hired Brent C. Harris, who had previously worked on the National Commission on the BP Deepwater Horizon Oil Spill and Offshore Drilling, and as an advisor to non-profits, to become the company's Director of Global Affairs.
 Harris led the effort to create the board, reporting to Nick Clegg, who reported directly to Zuckerberg.
 Harris also credited Clegg's involvement, saying that efforts to establish the board "wouldn't have moved absent Nick's sponsorship", and that it was "stalled within the company until Nick really took it on".

 In January 2019, Facebook received a draft charter for the board and began a period of public consultations and workshops with experts, institutions, and people around the world.
 In June 2019, Facebook released a 250-page report summarizing its findings and announced that they are in the process of looking for people to serve on a 40-person board (the board ended up having 20 members).

 In January 2020, it appointed British human rights expert and former Article 19 Executive Director Thomas Hughes as Director of Oversight Board Administration.
 It also said that board members would be named "in the coming months".
+In February 2025 it was announced that Daniel P. Eriksson was taking over as Executive Director, moving from the role as CEO for Transparency International.